Morse-Novikov cohomology for blow-ups of complex manifolds: K u nneth theorems

-Before considering another version of K\"{u}nneth formula, we give a lemma, which is frequently used in follows . \begin{lemma} Denote $\mathcal{P}(X)$ a statement on a smooth manifold $X$.
-Assume $\mathcal{P}$ satisfies conditions:
+Before giving another K\"{u}nneth theorem, we prove a lemma, which will be frequently used in what follows. \begin{lem} Let $X$ be a smooth manifold and $\mathcal{P}(U)$ a statement for any open subset $U\subseteq X$.
+Assume that $\mathcal{P}$ satisfies the conditions: